Daily News Analysis

 Why in the News?

-Six working groups’ report on framing Indian government’s artificial intelligence (AI) roadmap have recommendations for public-private partnerships to make semiconductors for AI applications.
+Six working groups’ report on framing the Indian government’s artificial intelligence (AI) roadmap has recommendations for public-private partnerships to make semiconductors for AI applications.

 PPP in Semiconductor manufacturing: